The Role Of Protective Intelligence In Estate Security

 Protective Intelligence Challenges in Estate Security

-Second to the data analysis & management problem, estate security programs face the challenge of information sharing: is there an appropriate flow of information between groups responsible for the majority of the executive’s security coverage (i.e. estate security + corporate security teams)?
+Second to the data analysis & management problem, estate security solutions face the challenge of information sharing: is there an appropriate flow of information between groups responsible for the majority of the executive’s security coverage (i.e., estate security + corporate security teams)?

-It’s the age old challenge of information sharing.
+It’s the age-old challenge of information sharing.
 Every executive protection team has to find the right balance for their particular situation.
-Arrangements of proprietary/contract/hybrid security at the estate, the corporate office, and other sites can make information sharing complicated and restrictive due to sensitivity of confidential information.
+Arrangements of proprietary/contract/hybrid security at the estate, the corporate office, and other sites can make information sharing complicated and restrictive due to the sensitivity of confidential information.
 Consider the questions below:

 - Is information sharing between the estate security team and the corporate security team going to reduce overall risk to the executive?

-- Who will information be shared with? (liaison)
+- Who will the information be shared with? (liaison)